danbev/learning-v8/README.md

   return isolate;
 }
 ```
-Lets take a closer look at Initialize.
+Lets take a closer look at `Initialize`.
 First the array buffer allocator is set on the
 internal isolate which is just a setter and not that interesting.

 Next the snapshot blob is set (just showing the path we are taking):
 ```c++
 i_isolate->set_snapshot_blob(i::Snapshot::DefaultSnapshotBlob());